MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/configuring-preset-approvals.md

 1. Select **+ Add**

-1. Repeat steps until you have added all application data
+1. Repeat steps until you add all required application data

 ![Screenshot application data](./media/application-data.png)

 ## Define Workflow Stages and Nodes

 In Approvals Kit, you can define stages in a workflow process.
 Each stage then a minimum of one stage is required even for a simple workflow.
 Each stage then includes at least one _node_.
 Node is where you define who is going to be the actual approver.
-You may define multiple nodes within one stage, and each node is run sequentially.
+You can define multiple nodes within one stage, and each node is run sequentially.

 After the first stage is defined, you can add more stages that have conditions where you can branch out to different nodes for sophisticated scenarios.